Published on

 In Portsmouth, Chris Savage, 42, a labourer, yanked out two loose front teeth using some pliers because he was in agony, having first downed eight pints of Stella Artois in a rather misguided attempt to numb the pain.

-“We don’t want to go back to Victorian times, and people doing their own dentistry,” Walmsley says.
+“We don’t want to go back to Victorian times, and people doing their dentistry,” Walmsley says.
 “Doing stuff in the mirror is not particularly easy.
 Even I would find it hard to do.
 It is much better to get someone else to do it for you, but some people are driven to distraction by the pain.”

 Dentists say the most common DIY dentistry undertaken in lockdown was people mending their dentures with superglue, which is not advised.
 “It can cause gum damage, and make matters worse,” says Bradley, though she adds that many people found they were quite handy.
 “I’ve seen people use denture fixatives to stick their crowns back on, or even Blu Tack.
 It was surprisingly effective.”